Ensembl/WiggleTools/README.md

 git clone git://genome-source.cse.ucsc.edu/kent.git
 setenv KENT_SRC $PWD/kent/src
 cd $KENT_SRC
-git checkout bigWigCat
 ```

 Follow the instructions to compile the library, as well as the utilities *wigToBigWig* and *bigWigCat*.

-You can checkout the master branch if you wish after creating these utilities.

 Obtaining WiggleTools
 ---------------------